Describing the memory type

 The selected field determines the memory type and cacheability information.

-So why is an index to a register used instead of encoding the memory type directly into the translation table entries?
-The reason is because the number of bits in the translation table entries is limited.
-It requires 8 bits to encode the memory type, but only 3 bits to encode the index into
+Why is an index to a register used, instead of encoding the memory type directly into the translation table entries?
+Because the number of bits in the translation table entries is limited.
+It requires eight bits to encode the memory type, but only three bits to encode the index into

 MAIR_ELx.
-This way the architecture efficiently uses less bits in the table entries.
+This allows the architecture to efficiently use fewer bits in the table entries.